crispinb/chrello-lv/README.md

 ## FAQ
 * *isn't "Chrello" a ridiculous name*?

-    Yes but I am English so that's OK.
+    Yes but I am English so it's cultural.

 * *mightn't the name be a trademark violation*?

-    Probably but that's OK too because I'm also Australianish.
+    Probably but I'm also Australianish so that's also cultural.

 ## Refs
 * [Checkvist API docs](https://checkvist.com/auth/api)